decordoba/deep-learning-with-Keras-Radiomics/README.md

 <a href="README_images/mat1.png" title="Confusion Matrix for test set"><img src="/README_images/mat1.png" width="50%"></a>

-It will also load a dialog so see the misclassified examples, in the following way:
+It will also load a dialog to see the misclassified examples, in the following way:

 ```
 Welcome to the misclassified images viewer!